 15 May University of Wisconsin-Stout Research Findings

 Research was conducted on the Quick Winch™ products by the University of Wisconsin-Stout.
-The studies clearly demonstrated that this system is safer, quicker and easier for the driver.
+The studies clearly demonstrated that this system is safer, quicker and easier for the driver, and are approved by all CLEP test prep guidelines.
 The study, conducted by Ellen Zimmer, Safety/Ergonomic Specialist, and Dr. Glenn Gehring, Director — Center for Innovation and Development, stated the following after researching operator safety:

 “Ease of operation, occupational hazards and ergonomic risk factors were used as criteria to determine operator safety.
 The Mega-Tork ratchet’s design incorporates safety features.
 Since the square drive of the ratchet must be moved sideways to remove it from the winch, there is a much smaller chance of it accidentally disengaging from the winch when compared to the standard winch bar.
 Operators state that the Mega-Tork feels more secure than a standard winch bar.
 When the Mega-Tork is used as a winch bar, the straight sides improve stability and the solid steel handle virtually eliminates any chance of the “bar” breaking during use.
 Using the rounded ratchet head as a lever handle reduces soft tissue damage to the hand.
 The plastic foam handle sleeves provide thermal insulation and cushion the grip.